 To truly contrast Scenario 1, Scenario 2 (Capacity and Connectivity) was developed.
-This scenario takes the MTP as currently adopted, and models a future where all MTP roads are built to their fullest capacity.
-This includes the new roads and lane widening already adopted
+This scenario takes the MTP as currently adopted, and models a future

 SCENARIO 2 - SO WHAT IF WE COULD BUILD IT ALL?

 Capacity and Connectivity tested the "can we build our way out of congestion" theory by including billions of dollars worth of improvements.
 Results indicate that while the capacity of the network significantly increased - congestion levels didn't measurably reduce.